stopbars/EuroScope-Plugin/CONTRIBUTING.md

 - `fix: resolve stopbar state synchronization issue`
 - `docs: update contribution documentation`

+Commit messages should follow guidelines from [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+Where appropriate, include a scope in the commit message; see the commit history for extant scopes.

 ### 5. Push and Create Pull Request

 ```bash